TOP OFFICER Jennifer Miller, DMCP

 Global DMC Network by JTB Group

 CAPABILITIES The team comprises 13 DMC partner companies, covering a total of 140 destinations over five continents.
-"These DMCs offer a wide range of services that include the arrangement of MICE, meetinsg and events, as well as corporate travel across the world," management says.
+"These DMCs offer a wide range of high-quality services that include the arrangement of MICE, meetings and events as well as corporate travel across the world," management says.
+“Our B2B network also offers specialized leisure groups and high-end FIT internationally, assisting agencies who wish to hold global events.
+As a result, we can offer true flexibility to our clients."

 Hello!
 Destination Management